 Core Strategy Policies and Local Plan Policy aim to ensure efficient land use while maintaining development densities that are consistent with local character and do not negatively impact the area's amenity and character.
-It is believed that constructing a new dwelling would be in harmony with the local area.
+It is believed that constructing up to five new dwellings would be in harmony with the local area.
 As previously noted, a scheme can be designed at the technical details consent stage to achieve an appropriate building-to-plot ratio and respect the character and amenity of neighbouring properties.

-The application is supported by indicative drawings that outline a potential scale and appearance for the housing on the site.
-In conclusion, the application site is suitable in principle for the construction of one dwelling and the demolition of existing structures, considering location, land use, and scale of development.
+The application was supported by indicative drawings that outline a potential scale and appearance for the housing on the site.
+In conclusion, the application site is suitable in principle for the construction of up to five dwellings, considering location, land use, and scale of development.
 These are the relevant factors for a Stage 1 PIP application.